resourcepool/save-lora-trainer/course/LoRaWAN 101 Course.md

 LoRaWAN defines the communication protocol and system architecture for the network, while the LoRa physical layer enables the long-range communication link.
 LoRaWAN is also responsible for managing the communication frequencies, data rate, and power for all devices.

+## About DevEUIs

+LoRa devices have a unique identifier (DevEUI) that is assigned to the device by the chip manufacturer.
+This identifier is used to uniquely identify the device on the network.

 ## How LoRaWAN™ works

 Topology of a LoRaWAN network consists of several elements.